 The Report given by the Auditor on financial statements of the Company forms part ofthe Annual Report.
 There is no qualification reservation or adverse remark made by theAuditor in their report.

 SECRETARIAL AUDITORS AND THEIR REPORT

-M/s Rathi & Associates Practicing Company Secretaries were appointed as theSecretarial Auditor by the Board to conduct the secretarial audit of the Company for thefinancial year 2020-21.
+M/s Naithani & Associates Practicing Company Secretaries were appointed as theSecretarial Auditors by the Board to conduct the secretarial audit of the Company for thefinancial year 2020-21.
 Further M/s Rathi & Associates Practicing CompanySecretaries were appointed as the Secretarial Auditors by the Board of MCXCCL to conducttheir secretarial audit for the financial year 2020-21.

-In accordance with Section 204(1) of the Companies Act 2013 and Regulation 24A of SEBIListing Regulations the Secretarial Audit Reports of the Company and MCXCCL for thefinancial year ended March 312021 are annexed as Annexure VII tothis Report.
-The Secretarial Audit Report does not contain any qualification reservationor adverse remark.
+In accordance with Section 204(1) of the Companies Act 2013 and Regulation 24A of SEBIListing Regulations the Secretarial Audit Reports of the Company and MCXCCL for thefinancial year ended March 312021 are annexed as Annexure IV to this Report.

-INTERNAL CONTROL AND THEIR ADEQUACY
+INTERNAL CONTROLS AND THEIR ADEQUACY

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALSIMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS IN FUTURE